-Former WCW and WWE wrestler The Patriot Del Wilkes recently took some time out of his busy schedule to participate in an interview with me.
-Wilkes’ career saw him compete for many years in a number of different promotions such as AJPW, AWA, and the aforementioned WCW and WWE.
+Former WCW and WWE wrestler The Patriot Del Wilkes recently took some time out of his schedule to participate in an interview.
+Wilkes’ career saw him compete for many years in a number of different promotions.
 His growth as a performer in the ring was remarkable, and his travels all over the world have provided him with lessons about life and wrestling.

 In the interview, Wilkes opens up about how he became a wrestler and who was integral in his development.
 He discusses his early training under Verne Gagne and the Fabulous Moolah, his past feuds, the difference between working with Vince McMahon and the late Vern Gagne, and his future.